WinVector/vtreat/README.md

 Data treatments are “y-aware” (use distribution relations between independent variables and the dependent variable).
-For binary classification use ‘designTreatmentsC()’ and for numeric regression use ‘designTreatmentsN()’.
+For binary classification use `designTreatmentsC()` and for numeric regression use `designTreatmentsN()`.

-After the design step, ‘prepare()’ should be used as you would use model.matrix. ‘prepare()’ treated variables are all numeric and never take the value NA or +-Inf (so are very safe to use in modeling).
+After the design step, `prepare()` should be used as you would use model.matrix. `prepare()` treated variables are all numeric and never take the value NA or +-Inf (so are very safe to use in modeling).

 In application we suggest splitting your data into three sets: one for building vtreat encodings, one for training models using these encodings, and one for test and model evaluation.

-The purpose of ‘vtreat’ library is to reliably prepare data for supervised machine learning.
+The purpose of `vtreat` library is to reliably prepare data for supervised machine learning.
 We try to leave as much as possible to the machine learning algorithms themselves, but cover most of the truly necessary typically ignored precautions.
-The library is designed to produce a ‘data.frame’ that is entirely numeric and takes common precautions to guard against the following real world data issues:
+The library is designed to produce a `data.frame` that is entirely numeric and takes common precautions to guard against the following real world data issues:

   - Categorical variables with very many levels.